yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

     - Let {fragmentType} be the type condition on {fragment}.
     - If {DoesFragmentTypeApply(objectType, fragmentType)} is false, continue with the next {selection} in {selectionSet}.
+    - If {deferDirective} is defined:
+      - Let {newDeferDepth} be depth.
+      - Let {fragmentDeferDepth} be {depth}.
+    - Otherwise:
+      - Let {fragmentDeferDepth} be {depthDepth}.
     - Let {fragmentSelectionSet} be the top-level selection set of {fragment}.
-    - If {deferDirective} is defined:
-      - Let {deferredGroupedFields} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments, deferredGroupedFieldsList)}.
+    - Let {fragmentGroupedFieldSet} and {fragmentNewDeferDepth} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments, depth, fragmentDeferDepth)}.
-      - Append {deferredGroupedFields} to {deferredGroupedFieldsList}.
-      - Continue with the next {selection} in {selectionSet}.
+    - If {fragmentNewDeferDepth} is defined:
-    - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments, deferredGroupedFieldsList)}.
+      - Let {newDeferDepth} be depth.
     - For each {fragmentGroup} in {fragmentGroupedFieldSet}:
       - Let {responseKey} be the response key shared by all fields in {fragmentGroup}.